Dudley (Street Fighter)

 Unlike the other boxer character of the series, the villainous Balrog, Dudley is portrayed as a well-mannered English gentleman.
-In the games, he also has far less lofty motivations than other characters—Dudley's storylines in the games have him recovering his father's antique car (in Street Fighter III and Street Fighter III: 2nd Impact), training for an upcoming boxing competition to be attended by the royal family (in Street Fighter III: Third Strike), or looking for roses to plant in his garden (in Super Street Fighter IV).
+In the games, he also has far less lofty motivations than other characters—Dudley's storylines in the games have him recovering his father's antique Jaguar XK120 (in Street Fighter III and Street Fighter III: 2nd Impact), training for an upcoming boxing competition to be attended by the royal family (in Street Fighter III: Third Strike), or looking for roses to plant in his garden (in Super Street Fighter IV).

 Dudley has been well received and has been named as one of the characters players want to see in future Street Fighter installments.
 As a result, he appeared as a playable character in the Street Fighter IV update Super Street Fighter IV and as downloadable content for Street Fighter X Tekken.